openhab/openhab-docs/installation/armbian.md

 **First Steps:**

-1. Prepare Armbian [as usual](https://docs.armbian.com/User-Guide_Getting-Started/).
-You don't need to perform any other steps.
-Armbian comes fully optimised out of the box!
+1. Prepare Armbian as usual - [login as root / 1234, change root password, create username.
+You don't need to perform any other steps](https://docs.armbian.com/User-Guide_Getting-Started/).

 2. Update